platformsh/platformsh-docs/sites/friday/src/get-started/quick-start/local/tethered.md

 title: Tethered
 weight: -80
 description: |
-    Sync {{% vendor/name %}} with your local environments to start contributing.
+  Sync your local {{% vendor/name %}} with your remote environment to start contributing.
 ---

 When you develop a project, a significant amount of work takes place